By-Laws of the International Institute for FRP in Construction

 - Fellows are the highest class of membership of the Institute.
 Fellows are Members of the Institute and have contributed significantly to the advancement of the field through research or practice, actively contributed to IIFC activities, and have been a Member of the IIFC for at least the preceding four consecutive years.
 Each Fellow candidate shall be nominated by three existing Fellows, approved by the Executive Committee and voted upon by the Council.
 Fellowship is conferred by the Council.
 Fellows are entitled to use the letters FIIFC after their names.
 If a Fellow’s membership lapses, the individual is no longer a Fellow of IIFC but may be re-elected to Fellow status if membership is subsequently reinstated.

-- Members shall have a serious interest in the field, support the aim and objectives of the Institute and hold at least an acceptable bachelor degree in structural, civil, mechanical or material engineering or a related discipline, or equivalent.
+- Members shall have a serious interest in the field, support the aim and objectives of the Institute and hold at least an acceptable bachelor degree in engineering, architecture or a related discipline, or equivalent.
 Members are entitled to use the letters MIIFC after their names.

 - Student Membership is open to all those who support the aim and objectives of the Institute and are currently students of an undergraduate or postgraduate degree program at a recognised institution of higher learning.
 Student Members are entitled to use the letters SMIIFC after their names.